duganchen/electron-react-typescript-boilerplate/README.md

 This is a boilerplate for an Electron/React/Typescript project.

+To start it, enter "yarn start".
+That gives you the following:

+- the React is served with react-scripts, and has live reload
+- Electron's debugging port is open, and ready to be attached to by VSCode
+- The Typescript source files for the main process are compiled whenever they're saved
+- There is a "Restart" menu item to restart the main process (and pick up code changes)

+I'm going to write a bit about how to recreate this.

+## The Monorepo Structure

 It's a monorepo (thus we use Yarn) with the following structure:

 - /main (the main process, with [electron-quick-start-typescript](https://github.com/electron/electron-quick-start-typescript) as its base)
 - /renderer (the renderer process, created using create-react-app)

-I'm going to write a bit about how to recreate this.
+Each has its own package.json file.
+The contents of the root of the repo are responsible for coordinating them.

 ## Setting Up The Renderer Process